Time: 101 Minutes

-In order to work on her next film, she has to submit to drug-testing and move in with her mother.
+In order to get insured to work on her next film, she has to submit to drug-testing and move in with her mother.
 It's the last straw for a 40-year-old sober woman and she can't even take an aspirin to numb the pain.
-Streep is wonderfully funny and vulnerable as Suzanne begins to finally deal with her life.
-For the first time she has to make conscious decisions and she knows doing it without drugs will make her stronger, but it doesn't make it easier.
-MacLaine is fantastic as Doris dancer, singer, diva extraordinaire.
-She's always on, because she has no idea who she is when she's off.
-Life is a stage and she's going to be the brightest star on it.
-She wants her daughter to be a success, just not as successful as her.
-Not only does Suzanne have to deal with a mother who's competing with her, but one who refuses to admit she's an alchoholic.
-Neither of them knows how to please the other though by the end they do come to accept one another.
-Their scenes together bristle with an energy filled with frustration, anger, protectiveness and love that most mothers and daughters are only too familiar with.
+Streep is wonderfully funny and vulnerable as Suzanne begins to finally deal with her life and take responsibility for it.
+For the first time she has to make conscious decisions and she knows doing it without drugs will make her stronger, but that doesn't make it easier.

 Suzanne tries to get on with her life, but it seems like everyone is trying to keep her down.
 After only one day, the entire staff of her new movie has something to say about her performance or her appearance none of it good.
 The man who saved her life and then professes to be in love with her, turns out to be a real creep.
 Jack (Quaid) is not only a liar, but a total whore as well, sleeping around with everything that moves.
+This is just another episode in a long line of humiliations she has to go throw to discover the person she ultimately wants to be.
 In the end, Suzanne finds a friend in the last place she ever thought to look at home.
-This is a funny, funny movie not because people are falling down and emitting strange sounds from bodily orifices, but because it's about life.
-Every irritating, frustrating, humiliating moment and how to triumph in spite of everything.
-Streep is a brilliant comic actress, making Suzanne and her foibles so human, you'd swear you met her before.
-If you've never seen this film, rush to the video store.
-You won't be disappointed.
+It's not as trite as it sounds.
+This is a biting piece about a woman growing up, long after she should have been there.
+Streep plays it straight and that's what makes it ever more hilarious...and touching.